 Pic: NT Police

-In Australia, RV registrations are growing at about 5% a year. caravans fill in peak season.
-Caravan and camping shows are busy.
+In Australia, RV registrations are growing at about 5% a year. travel trailers fill in peak season.
+Travel Trailer and camping shows are busy.
 But all is not as it seems.

 The industry’s main current issues

 - Many consumers are unhappy about the quality of their RVs (see here and here)